 Gone are the days when students studied for hours and had nothing to distract them.
-However, now, the times have changed.
-With TV, smart phones and computers, students find it hard to concentrate on books and papers.
+However, now, times have changed.
+With TV, smartphones, and computers, students find it hard to concentrate on books and papers.

 The best way to counter this is: making the studies more interesting.
-Use the technological means at your disposal so that students don’t feel like they are travelling back in time whenever they enter their classrooms.
-The use of multimedia tools, audios, videos and power point presentations are some examples for this.
+Use the technological means at your disposal so that students don’t feel like they are traveling back in time whenever they enter their classrooms.
+The use of multimedia tools, audios, videos, and powerpoint presentations are some examples of this.

-Apart from using technological means, teachers should be more interacting with students to engage them to the classes.
+Apart from using technological means, teachers should be more interacting with students to engage them in the classes.

 It happens more when the exams are nearing.
 Teachers increase the pace of the studies so rapidly that many students are unable to keep up with it.
 The result?
 They just stop trying and deem themselves to be failures.

 Even if an increase in the pace is required, teachers should make sure that no one feels left behind.
 Students who are unable to keep up can be paired with those who are able to do so as it may encourage them and also let them get help from their peers.

 Lack of guidance, about future and higher education